bwgjoseph/mongoose-vs-ottoman/Questions.md

 Any idea what could be causing it?

+    Yes, as it stands today (subject to change we can talk about it in our next meeting) determining if scopes and collections are enabled is configuration driven.

+    look at this example instead : https://github.com/httpJunkie/ottoman-demo/blob/with-scopes-and-collections/scopes-and-collections/01-create-with-id-and-save.js

+    Same repo different branch that has examples with Scopes and Collections Enabled.

 2. How do I specify in the connection to connect to a specific scope/collection?
 I see there is some [configurationOptions](https://v2.ottomanjs.com/guides/connections.html#global-config) but don't really understand what does each of them mean.
 Would it be better to explain those options in the doc, and/or have a link to somewhere if there is a explanation elsewhere?

+    You are right, the global configuration is not well defined.
+We will reach out to the team and ask them about it.
+Also looks like the global settings doesnt       allow you to specify defaultCollections.
+We will have to get back to you on this but in the meanwhile you can try and see if this works

+       const { setGlobalConfig } = require('ottoman')

+       ottoman.globalConfig({ defaultScope: '<YOUR_SCOPE_NAME>' })

 3. Is there any way to drop a specific bucket/scope/collection?
 In `mongoose`, I have [dropDatabase](https://mongoosejs.com/docs/api/connection.html#connection_Connection-dropDatabase) and [dropCollection](https://mongoosejs.com/docs/api.html#connection_Connection-dropCollection)

+       No, there is no explicity Data Definition Languages exposed via Ottoman, is there a specifc usecase that you are targeting?
+This should be possible via Nodejs SDK.
+(Need to double check).

 4. In `mongoose`, I have [remove](https://mongoosejs.com/docs/api.html#model_Model.remove), [deleteOne](https://mongoosejs.com/docs/api.html#query_Query-deleteOne), [deleteMany](https://mongoosejs.com/docs/api.html#query_Query-deleteMany) to remove one or more document at one go.
 How can I do the same in `Otterman`?
 In the docs, I only see one sample which is using [remove](https://v2.ottomanjs.com/classes/document.html#remove)

+       Remove is the only Key Value operation supported via Ottoman, however if you want to do more operations you can use its powerful N1QL feature and write N1QL queries which Mongoose doesnt have.

 5. I notice something weird but not sure what is the issue.
 Whenever I setup a fresh couchbase using `docker-compose up -d` (can follow the setup in [README](./README.md)), and after setting up, I set to run only `ottoman-create.test.js` test suite and then I ran `npm test`.